SimonHanischSAG/WxResilience/README.md

 to publish your own status information using your desired type (Completed, Information, CompletedWithWarning, Retried, Failed, Discarded).

-Finally you can allow the external systems to send such messages by there own.
+Finally you can allow the external systems to send such messages by there own as they are sent in JSON (and not IData).
 In that case the external system A can send a message over IS to the external system B. System B can acknowledge that by a status "Completed".
 System A can receive and process that.
 If the message is failing in IS system A would receive an status "Failed" from IS using the same technique.